rulerson/stomp-c-simple/README.md

 # stomp

-STOMP client library written in C
+STOMP client library written in C(cloned from <https://github.com/evgenido/stomp.git>)

 ## The library aims to implement support for the following protocols: